mdbartos/pysheds/README.md

 # Performance
 Performance benchmarks on a 2015 MacBook Pro:

-- Flow Direction --> Flow Accumulation: 36 million grid cells in 15 seconds.
+- Flow Direction to Flow Accumulation: 36 million grid cells in 15 seconds.
-- Flow Direction --> Catchment: 9.8 million grid cells in 4.55 seconds.
+- Flow Direction to Catchment: 9.8 million grid cells in 4.55 seconds.

-# To-do's:
-- DEM to Flow Direction doesn't handle flats
-- Float-based bbox indexing is problematic
-- Add graph routines
-- Allow conversion of CRS
-- Raster to vector conversion and shapefile output